- ABOUT CARLYLE

 To see all of Carlyle's financial data, including earnings, quarterly fund valuations, annual reports and SEC filings, please visit our Public Investors Website.

 The companies, real estate and other assets in which Carlyle invests are owned by the funds that made the investments.
-As of March 31, 2013, the Carlyle Group has investments in more than 200 companies and more than 275 real estate assets.
+As of June 30, 2013, the Carlyle Group has investments in more than 200 companies and 300 real estate assets.